aryany9/AI-Terminal-Project-Generator/README.md

 1. **Choose your preferred LLM** at startup.
 2. Interact with the AI using natural language prompts like:
    - `"Create a full-stack Next.js + MongoDB project"`
-   - `"Create a full-stack Next.js + MongoDB project"`
+   - `"Create Simple React Application"`

 3. The AI:
    - Plans and thinks through the request
    - Uses tools (code generation, shell command execution, API calls)
-   - Iterates through `plan → action → observe → output`
+   - Iterates through `plan → action → observe → output → final `
    - Displays the final result in your terminal

 ---